datamininggroup/pfa-docs/docs/basic.md

   - {"-": [y, 1]}
 {% include engine3.html %}

 Notice that `let` and `set` take JSON objects mapping from names to expressions.
 If you have several expressions to assign that don't depend on each other, they can be assigned in the same JSON object.
-Since the PFA semantics require that they don't depend on one another (the keys of a JSON object might come in any order), a PFA host that supports parallelization might run them in parallel.
+Since the PFA semantics require that they don't depend on one another (because the order of key-value pairs of a JSON object are not guaranteed), a PFA host that supports parallelization might run them in parallel.

 {% include figure.html url="letTime.png" caption="" %}